vertxxyz/help.vertx.xyz/Troubleshooter/Assets/Site/Programming/IDE Configuration.md

 ## IDE configuration
-If your IDE is not providing autocomplete suggestions or not underlining errors in red then it needs to be configured.
+If your IDE isn't providing autocomplete suggestions or not underlining errors in red then it needs to be configured.

 **I need help configuring:**
 - [Visual Studio](IDE%20Configuration/Visual%20Studio%20Configuration.md)